1983 Pacific hurricane season: Hurricane Barbara

 A tropical disturbance was first observed in early June about 210 mi south of Guatemala, and headed westward.
 The tropical disturbance intensified, and became the second tropical depression of the season on June 9.
 After staying a tropical depression for 24 hours, the system was subsequently upgraded to Tropical Storm Barbara.
 Initially, Barbara was expected to come very close to the Mexican coast; however, this failed to happen.
 At first, Tropical Storm Barbara moved west-northwest, though on June 11, the cyclone turned west-northwest while gradually gaining intensity.
 At 1800 UTC on June 12, Barbara was estimated to have attained hurricane status while centered 175 mi north of Clipperton Island.
 Shortly after becoming a hurricane, rapid deepening commenced, and by early the next morning, the hurricane was a high-end Category 1.
 Six hours later, Barbara skipped Category 2 status, and became a major hurricane.
-At 1800 UTC on June 13, Hurricane Barbara was upgraded into a category 4 hurricane on the SSHWS while its peak strength of 130 mph (215 km/h).
-At peak, Barbara had a "fantastic eye".
+At 1800 UTC on June 13, Hurricane Barbara was upgraded into a category 4 hurricane on the SSHWS, with a peak strength of 130 mph (215 km/h).

 Hurricane Barbara held on to peak intensity for a day.
 Thereafter, Barbara slowly weakened after peak intensity as it began to encounter cooler water temperatures, while moving slowly northward around the western edge of a high pressure area over central Mexico.
 By the early morning hours of June 16, the hurricane was positioned 380 km west-southwest of Socorro Island and about 500 mi west of the coast of Mexico.
 Later that day, Barbara weakened into a tropical storm due to strong wind shear.
 Barbara was downgraded to a tropical depression early on June 17.
 Further weakening persisted, and Barbara dissipated on June 18.
 At the time of dissipation, the system was situated several hundred miles west-southwest of the Baja California peninsula.